Chrislai502/yolobbox2seg/README.md

 - SAM Model Checkpoint (e.g., `sam_vit_h_4b8939.pth`)

 ## Installation
-1. Ensure you have the required Python version and all necessary libraries installed.
-You can install the dependencies via pip:
-    ```bash
-    pip install opencv-python numpy Pillow torch tqdm
-    ```

-2. Download the SAM Model checkpoint file (`sam_vit_h_4b8939.pth`) and place it in the root directory of the project.
+1. Download the SAM Model checkpoint file (`sam_vit_h_4b8939.pth`) and place it in the root directory of the project.

 ## Usage
 1. Prepare your dataset with images and their corresponding YOLO format label files in the same directory.
 The script expects the following directory structure: